 The Sheep-pig by Dick King-Smith

 When Babe is won at a fair by Farmer Hogget, he is adopted by Fly, the kind-hearted sheepdog.
 Babe knows he can’t be a sheepdog but maybe he might become a Sheep-Pig.
-With friendship, empathy, classic storytelling and a great ending, this is a useful group reading option text for year 4 pupils.
+With friendship, empathy, classic storytelling and a great ending, this is a useful group reading option text for year 4 classes.

 Toad Rage by Morris Gleitzman